Service Details

 Instances

-The instances tab displays instance details of the selected FaaS service.
-When an event triggers a function, the FaaS platform creates an instance of that function to handle the event.
+The instances tab displays instance details of the selected application service.
+When an event triggers a function, the application platform creates an instance of that function to handle the event.
 Each instance is independent and stateless, meaning it doesn't retain information between invocations.

 Also, it allows you to perform actions that are specific to the instances, including: